Locations:

 Keep blood pressure in check

-High blood pressure is very commonly connected to kidney disease.
-After all, your kidneys are responsible for filtering sodium from your body.
-As sodium builds up, it raises your blood pressure, which can lead to heart attack, stroke, eye damage and more.
+Your kidneys are responsible for filtering sodium from your body.
+When you have kidney disease, sodium builds up.
+It raises your blood pressure, which can lead to heart attack, stroke, eye damage and more.

 Remove protein from urine

-“RAS inhibitors are generally seen as some of our first-line medications that are effective for treating both high blood pressure and proteinuria,” Dr. Taliercio notes.
+“RAS inhibitors are some of our first-line medications for treating both high blood pressure and proteinuria,” Dr. Cavanaugh notes.

-Additionally, a certain class of medications originally intended to treat people with diabetes is gaining traction for use in people with kidney disease.
+A class of medications originally intended to treat people with diabetes is also gaining traction for use in people with kidney disease.
 They’re called SGLT2 inhibitors, and they go by names like:

 Advertisement

-But when you have an autoimmune disorder, the burner is stuck on high heat.
-Your pot of water is on a hard boil all the time.
-It creates loads of IgA protein to fight off bacteria and viruses.
-But as there aren’t actually any germs to fight off, that IgA builds up in your kidneys.
+When you have an autoimmune disorder, the burner is stuck on high heat.
+Your immune system is creating loads of IgA protein to fight off bacteria and viruses.
+But there aren’t any germs to fight off.
+So, that IgA builds up in your kidneys.

-In some cases, Dr. Taliercio says that providers may prescribe immunosuppressant medications, typically steroids like prednisone.
-These medications are used to turn down the heat on the burner.
-Steroids lower your immune system’s response, giving your kidneys a chance to do their work without being overloaded with IgA.
+Dr. Cavanaugh says providers may prescribe immunosuppressant medications — typically, steroids like prednisone — to turn down the heat on your burner.
+Steroids reduce your immune response, giving your kidneys a chance to do their work without being overloaded with IgA.

 “In the short term, steroids can help inflammation and calm things down,” he continues.
-“But prolonged used can cause some pretty serious side effects that we try to avoid.”
+“But prolonged use can cause some pretty serious side effects that we try to avoid.”

 Advertisement